 Convenience Foods: These can increase your food bill and your waistline.
-You can buy a lot of nutritious carrots, apples, bananas and potatoes for the price of a large bag of chips and box of cookies.
+You can buy a lot of nutritious carrots, apples, bananas, and potatoes for the price of a large bag of chips and a box of cookies.

-To save money and be healthier, select nutritious treats like nuts, sunflower seeds and dried or fresh fruit.
-Skip the junk food aisle and pass up “empty calorie” foods (e.g. chips, candies and soft drinks).
-Sweets, chips and sodas are very expensive, and they don’t contribute any real nutritional value to your diet.
+To save money and be healthier, select nutritious treats like nuts, sunflower seeds, and dried or fresh fruit.
+Skip the junk food aisle and pass up “empty calorie” foods (e.g., chips, candies, and soft drinks).
+Sweets, chips, and sodas do not contribute any real nutritional value to your diet.

-Buy large containers of applesauce, yogurt, cereal and snacks and transfer individual servings into reusable containers or zip lock bags for bagged lunches and snacks.
+Purchase large containers of applesauce, yogurt, cereal, and snacks and transfer individual servings into reusable containers or zip lock bags for bagged lunches and snacks.
 Those 100-calorie packs of crackers, chips, etc. cost an estimated 20% to 100% more than the regular-size packages.